 4. Can I get a special menu for my package deal?

-Answer: Yes, by request when you make your reservation, we can offer you a meatless meal serving or lacto/ego vegetarian meals instead of our regular meals and you can get gluten free meals.
+Answer: Yes, by request when you make your reservation, we can offer you a meatless meal serving or lacto-ovo vegetarian meals instead of our regular meals and you can get gluten-free meals.
 All special diets are an extra charge.

 5. What should I wear for horseback riding and rafting?

 Answer: Horseback riders should wear long pants and shoes with heels.
-Rafters should wear clothes similar to beach wear or summer jogging clothes.
-The time of year also determines what else you might need, so keep that it mind as you pack.
+Rafters should wear clothes similar to beachwear or summer jogging clothes.
+The time of year also determines what else you might need, so keep that in mind as you pack.

 6. Do you have a weight limit for horseback riding?

 Answer: Yes we do, and it is 225 lbs to participate in all the horseback activities.
 We do allow individuals between 225 lbs. and 240 lbs. maximum to do the following if they can physically mount the horse and lean forward when needed: cattle drive, team penning, and the blue trail; but we withhold the right to deny this if the horse shows signs of not being able to perform safely.
 Riders in this range are permitted to ride on trails once a day.
 Anyone that is over 240 lbs. and will not be riding can participate in the water and other activities we offer.

 7. Do you have a minimum riding age?

 Answer: Yes.
-Kids 7 and older can ride on the trail rides without taking a private lesson at the ranch.
+Kids 7 and older can ride the trail rides without taking a private lesson at the ranch.
 Kids 5 and 6 must take a one hour lesson to determine if they have the skill and maturity to go out on the regular rides.
 We can lead walk a horse in the corral for kids less than 5 with one of their parents by their side for safety a few minutes each day.

 8. Can ranch personnel babysit my kids?